Civil Engineering Contractors’ Association

 Brexit

-Adjudication
+• Adjudication

 All members are notified of upcoming webinars, which are free to attend for paid-up members of the CIF.

-All members of the CIF have access to the Industrial Relations Department which provides invaluable support and assistance to members in respect of Industrial Relations issues.
+All members of the CIF have access to the industrial relations department which provides invaluable support and assistance to members in respect of industrial relations issues.

-The Industrial Relations Sub-Committee of the CIF deals with policy matters in relation to pay and conditions of employment of workers in the industry including issues such as hourly rates, pensions, sick pay, working hours, union engagement etc. Main Contracting members of the CIF are very well represented on this Committee by nominees from the Master Builders’ and Contractors’ Association and the Civil Engineering Contractors Association.
+The Industrial Relations Sub-Committee of the CIF deals with policy matters in relation to pay and conditions of employment of workers in the industry including issues such as hourly rates, pensions, sick pay, working hours, union engagement etc. Main contracting members of the CIF are very well represented on this committee by nominees from the Master Builders’ and Contractors’ Association and the Civil Engineering Contractors’ Association.

-Payment Recovery Assistance Programme
+Payment Recovery Assistance Programme (PRAP)

 One vital service available to all fully paid-up members of the CIF is the Payment Recovery Assistance Programme.
-This programme is offered in conjunction with solicitor’s firms who are business members of the CIF.
+This programme is offered in conjunction with solicitors’ firms who are business members of the CIF.

 The PRAP Scheme has been in operation to 2010 and provides a unique and highly beneficial service to members who find themselves in difficulty when trying to recover payment from their clients.

-For further information on the PRAP scheme please contact the main contracting team by email at [email protected] or by telephone at (01) 406 6000.
+For further information on the PRAP scheme, please contact the main contracting team by email at [email protected] or by telephone at (01) 406 6000.

-Key Contacts
+Key contacts

 On CECA